VikParuchuri/vikparuchuri.com/source/_posts/2013-07-30-on-the-automated-scoring-of-essays.markdown

 ## Make everything dead simple
 Does a teacher have to manually read a ton of essays into a command line or GUI program (think Microsoft office)?
 How do students get papers into the system?
 At edX, everything is a web-based tool, and students can write papers, receive feedback entirely through a web interface.
 Teachers can create problems that use AES in a few clicks, and can grade student papers through a web interface.
 This isn't the end all be all of ways to approach this, but more user friendly is better.

+## Grading isn't all about essays
+Can we grade uploaded videos?
+How about pictures or songs?
+This can be done with peer and teacher grading, but AES needs to be extended to work with alternative media as technology advances.

+There are many more lessons to be learned.
+Let me know if you think of any.

 Future scenarios
 -----------------------------------------

 I know that the Hewlett Foundation is planning in-classroom trials of various AES products.
 I think that the Hewlett Foundation is doing great work with this.
 Unfortunately, I believe that this group has already been picked, and is mostly commercial products or "established" products.

+Some scenarios that I hope emerge out of this trial and others:

+* AES is used as a way to give students iterative feedback before submitting a final draft to a teacher for a full evaluation.
+* AES systems experiment with giving teachers information, and allowing them to regrade and customize grading.
+* Automated systems pre-score essays, and automatically identify students who might need teacher intervention.
+* A teacher scores an essay, then is given the score the same essay received via AES, and can update their score if they believe that the AES brings up useful points.